Michael Collins plays a starring role as Irish historic films go free-to-view online

 The acquisition of the footage was funded as part of the Decade of Centenaries by the Department of Culture, Heritage and the Gaeltacht.

-These newsreels were usually shown before the main presentations in cinemas.
-They were all filmed from a British perspective, as Irish had no indigenous film companies at the time.
+These newsreels were usually shown contemporaneously before main presentations in cinemas.
+They were all filmed from a British perspective, as Ireland had no indigenous film companies at the time.

-Many of the newsreels were greeted with boos and hisses when they were first screened in Ireland as they presented an image the British public wanted to see of Ireland.
+Many of the newsreels were greeted with boos and hisses when they were first screened in Ireland, as they presented images the British public wanted to see of Ireland.

 “The British present the signing of the Treaty as if there was no discontent,” Mr Keane said.
 “Michael Collins is laughing and joking with his contemporaries.
 It never alludes to the trouble back home.”